matrix-org/matrix-js-sdk/examples/crypto-node/README.md

+## About

-This is a functional terminal app which allows you to see the room list for a user, join rooms, send messages and view room membership lists.
+This is a functional terminal app which allows you to see the room list for a user, join rooms, send messages and view room membership lists with E2EE enabled.

 ## Install